 Primary progressive MS

-Just over 1 in 10 people with the condition start their MS with a gradual worsening of symptoms.
+Between 1 and 2 in every 10 people with the condition start their MS with a gradual worsening of symptoms.

 In primary progressive MS, symptoms gradually worsen and accumulate over several years, and there are no periods of remission, though people often have periods where their condition appears to stabilise.